pyg-team/pytorch-frame/docs/source/get_started/handle_text.rst

-It is strongly recommended to cache :class:`~torch_frame.TensorFrame` by specifying the `path` during :meth:`~torch_frame.data.Dataset.materialize`, as embedding texts in every materialization is time-consuming.
+It is strongly recommended to cache :class:`~torch_frame.TensorFrame` by specifying the `path` during :meth:`~torch_frame.data.Dataset.materialize`, as embedding texts in every materialization run can be quite time-consuming.
-The cached :class:`~torch_frame.TensorFrame` can be efficiently reused for subsequent :meth:`~torch_frame.data.Dataset.materialize` calls.
+Once cached, :class:`~torch_frame.TensorFrame` can be reused for subsequent :meth:`~torch_frame.data.Dataset.materialize` calls.

 Fusing Text Embeddings into Tabular Learning